 It is also worth pointing out that there are plenty of products available that supposedly help you tighten your vagina, but they are simply scams that monetize your insecurities and feed you a placebo effect.
 There are no pills you can take orally that will help with the tightness of your vaginal walls or pelvic floor.

 Similarly marketed tightening creams and gels are made of glycerin, just like some lubes — so not only do they have no effect on tightness or firmness, but glycerin has also been known to lead to yeast or bacterial infections.
-No thank you!
+No, thank you!

-These products cannot help you with your genuine health concerns and, even worse, they prey on your insecurities to convince you that something is wrong with your body even when that’s not true.
+These products cannot help you with your genuine health concerns, and even worse, they prey on your insecurities to convince you that something is wrong with your body even when that’s not true.

 Consult a physician if you have any concerns over your sexual or reproductive health.
-If you’re wondering how to tighten your vagina naturally, the best option is pelvic floor exercises.
+If you’re wondering how to tighten vagina walls naturally, the best option is pelvic floor exercises.
 You can get started with Kegels at home and they don’t cost you a dime.

 These exercises strengthen the muscles in the pelvic floor, which supports your pelvic organs — uterus, bladder, rectum, and even your small intestine.
-It’s kind of like squats for your vagina!
+It’s kind of like squats for your loose vagina!
 You can do these on your own, or you can see a pelvic floor specialist who can guide you and teach you pelvic floor exercises to bring home.

 Vaginoplasty has seen a rise in popularity over the last several years, once again largely driven by insecurities over the tightness of vaginas.
 Vaginal tightening surgery may be the right option for you if you’ve had significant tearing and other major symptoms after giving birth.
 But any surgery, especially an invasive one in this area, carries significant risk and a heavy price tag along with it, so it’s not for everyone.
+So, think hard before signing up for vaginal tightening surgery.

 The fact is, you don’t have to resign yourself to a life of vaginal dryness, weakness, urinary incontinence, or painful and unsatisfying sexual experiences.